MrStreeet/MrStreeet/README.md

 ## ABOUT ME
 I'm just looking around, maybe in the future here there's something big :)

-Learning Java, HTML, JavaScript and Python
+Learning Java, HTML, JavaScript and Python.

 -------------------